Panzer Grenadier series: Korean War: Pusan Perimeter

 Pusan Perimeter covers the Initial North Korean (NKPA) surges across the 38th Parallel where South Korean (ROK) and American troops in 1950 must try to halt the advance.
 First in a line of Korean games in the mini-series within the Panzer Grenadier series.
 48 scenarios and 4 maps.

 Kursk, South Flank

 Kursk, South Flank is set in 1943 and features 50 scenarios where Germans and Soviets clash in the biggest tanks battles.

 Liberation 1944

 Liberation 1944 cover the British and German battles after the Allied invasion on D-Day and features 41 scenarios.

 Kursk: Burning Tigers

 Kursk: Burning Tigers covers the rest of the Kursk battles, mostly on the Northern Flank in 1943 and features 40 scenarios.

 An Army At Dawn

 An Army at Dawn covers the Allied and Axis battles in Morocco, Algeria and Tunisia in 1942-1943 and features 40 scenarios.
+Forces include Vichy French, British, Italian, German Wehrmacht, and German paratroopers.

 Conquest of Ethiopia

 Conquest of Ethiopia The Italian Army and Colonial troops battle the Imperial Ethiopian Army for control of Ethiopia in 1935-1937 in 40 scenarios.
+Forces include the Italian Air Force and its ground troops, Italian mountain troops, Ethiopian Imperial Regulars, Imperial Irregulars, and non-Imperial Irregulars.

 Broken Axis

-Broken Axis is set in 1944 and features 50 scenarios with Soviet, German and Romanian troops.
+Broken Axis is set in 1944 and features 50 scenarios with Soviet, German, and Romanian troops.